Orisabiyi/learn_rust/rust/rust-chapter-1.md

 **Note**: After installing rust, will need a linker, a program Rust uses to join its compiled outputs into one file.
 [Install a C compiler] which include a linker

 We can open rust one page documentation from the command line using `rustup doc`

+Rust files ends with the .rs extension.
+If a file is made up of more than a word, the convention is to use an underscore to seperate them.